Brightline involved in 2 crashes; man fatally struck, driver escapes in other

 Around 8:30 p.m., a Brightline train struck a vehicle at Jensen Beach Boulevard.

-Martin County Fire Rescue spokesman Cory Pippin said the driver escaped before the car was struck and there was moderate damage to the vehicle.
+Martin County Fire Rescue spokesman Cory Pippin said the driver escaped before the car was struck.

 Pippin told WPTV a woman in a car was on the train tracks and decided to turn and then got stuck.